RealTschoegl/opensourcebootcamp/_posts/2014-05-23-project-product-project.markdown

 ---

 ## Project Description
-For our final project, you'll be creating a product using an Agile methodology.
-Agile is:
+For your final project, you'll be creating a product using the Agile software development process.
+What is Agile?

 > Agile software development is a group of software development methods based on iterative and incremental development, where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
 It promotes adaptive planning, evolutionary development and delivery, a time-boxed iterative approach, and encourages rapid and flexible response to change.
 It is a conceptual framework that promotes foreseen tight interactions throughout the development cycle.

+Agile is based around the idea of never building anything unless it has been demonstrated to be necessary by relevant stakeholders.
+It stands in contrast to Waterfall development, in which a complete plan is laid out at the beginning of the development process and then is executed entirely.

-This development process is very similar to the one that you can expect to use in your future workplace.
-Most companies nowadays use some sort of version of Agile or a narrower subtype of Agile.
+Most tech companies nowadays use some version of Agile or a narrower subtype of Agile.
+The Agile development process that we are going to be following for this project is very similar to the one that you can expect to use in your future workplace(s).
 Take a look below at the steps in the process:

 ### Ideation

-Brainstorm a body of ideas on spaces that you might want to address.
-Then clarify and condense those ideas.
-Evaluate and edit those ideas.
-Now you generate ideas for those spaces.
-Then clarify and condense those ideas.
-Evaluate and edit those ideas.
-Now generate possible solutions for those spaces.
-Then clarify and condense those possible solutions.
-Then evaluate and edit those solutions.
+Brainstorm a body of ideas on "spaces" that you might want to address.
+Then clarify and condense those ideas into a couple of basic ideas.
+Then evaluate and edit those ideas until you have to come one space that you would like to target.

+Next, think of some relevant and interesting problems for the space you have selected.
+Then clarify and condense those problems into a couple of easily stated and understood problems.
+Evaluate and edit those down to one specific problem that you would like to solve.

+Finally, generate possible solutions for that problem.
+Take those possible solutions and clarify and condense those into a few easily explainable solutions.
+Then evaluate and edit those solution into one solution that you think is feasible and worthwhile to take on.

 * [IDEO Method Cards](http://www.ideo.com/by-ideo/method-cards)
 * [The Agile Brainstorming Process](http://www.enterpriseefficiency.com/author.asp?section_id=2741&doc_id=270374)